viewar/documentation/docs/tutorials/template_tutorials/wallart.md

 ## CLI

-Wall Art is a product visualisation app dedicated to 2D objects with of vertical orientation.
-We'll show you how to use it and, optionally, create your own from the ViewAR Template.
+[Wall Art Template](https://www.viewar.com/solutions/ar-product-visualization/) is a **product visualisation app** dedicated to 2D objects with of a vertical orientation.
+Following this tutorial you'll learn how to create your own fusing the ViewAR CLI.

 ### Prerequisites